Working Papers

 EPICENTER Working Paper No. 21

 Abstract: We propose a model of reasoning in dynamic games in which a player, at each information set, holds a conditional belief about his own future choices and the opponents' future choices.
 These conditional beliefs are assumed to be cautious, that is, the player never completely rules out any feasible future choice by himself or the opponents.
 We impose the following key conditions: (a) a player always believes that he will choose rationally in the future, (b) a player always believes that his opponents will choose rationally in the future, and (c) a player deems his own mistakes infinitely less likely than the opponents' mistakes.
-Common belief in these conditions leads to the new concept of strong sequential rationalizability.
-We show that strongly sequentially rationalizable strategies exist in every finite dynamic game.
-We prove, moreover, that strong sequential rationalizability constitutes a refinement of both perfect rationalizability (a rationalizability analogue to Selten's (1975) perfect equilibrium) and procedural quasi-perfect rationalizability (a rationalizability analogue to van Damme's (1984) quasi-perfect equilibrium).
+Common belief in these conditions leads to the new concept of perfect backwards rationalizability.
+We show that perfect backwards rationalizable strategies exist in every finite dynamic game.
+We prove, moreover, that perfect backwards rationalizability constitutes a refinement of both perfect rationalizability (a rationalizability analogue to Selten's (1975) perfect equilibrium) and procedural quasi-perfect rationalizability (a rationalizability analogue to van Damme's (1984) quasi-perfect equilibrium).
 As a consequence, it avoids both weakly dominated strategies in the normal form and strategies containing weakly dominated actions in the agent normal form.

 Order Independence in Dynamic Games (2018)